asbadve/api/sections/playlists.md

 ### Deleting a playlist (Authenticated) ###

  * DELETE /playlists/*playlist_id*

-  this call will delete a playlist.
+This call will delete a playlist.

 ### Adding boos/clips to playlist (Authenticated) ###

  * POST /playlists/*playlist_id*/playlist_memberships

-  this call will add an audioclip to a playlist.
+This call will add an audioclip to a playlist.

   Parameters accepted: